maarten-pennings/howto/c64mempart/readme.md

 ![A1 hexdumo](A1hexdump.jpg)

-After A1 is loaded, fix e.g. line 1 to identify it as user program 2.
-Run it.
-Write down the pointers.
-Hit `0` to go to A0.
-Update A0, to have the correct pointers for A2.

 ## After thoughts

 I have two thoughts.

-Firstly, while A0 (or A1) is starting to poke the 3 vectors (43/44, 45/46, 55/56) it is changing
+Firstly, while a program like A0 (or A1) is changing the layout pointers -- by poking in 43/44, 45/46, 55/56 -- it is changing its own "world".
-its own world.
-Would it still be able to use variables, probably not, because `VARTAB` is broken.
+Would it still be able to use its variables, probably not, because `VARTAB` is broken.
 Would it be able to use `GOTO`?
 I believe that a `NN GOTO MM` starts looking from the current line (`NN`) downwards when `MM>NN`.
 But it starts looking from the start (from `TXTTAB`) when `MM<NN`.
 So that will probably not work either.
 But apparently just going to the next line is fine.

-Maintaining the `VARTAB` in A0 is not fun.
-But you have to otherwise A1 breaks when you switch back to it.
-And A0 is the manager, that will not change.
-But A1 is under development so having that broken is no fun.
+Note that A0 needs to know that layout pointers of A1 and A2, otherwise it can not activate them.
+Note also that A1 and A2 need to know the layout pointers of A0, otherwise they can switch back.
+If you are editing A1, this dependemcy is very painful.
 We need to write an app manager that
-- has a store of all pointers of all apps;
+- has a table of all layout pointers of all apps;
-- knows that app `C` is current app;
+- knows that app `C` is the (index of the) current app;
-- that offers an `USR(N)` which
+- offers a function `USR(N)` which
-  - saves the current zero page pointers of `C` in the store
+  - saves the current layout pointers to slot `C` in the table
-  - switches to app `N`, i.e. sets `C` to `N`
+  - switches to app `N`, i.e. sets `C` to `N`, and
-  - copies the pointers of `N` from the store to the zero page pointers
+  - copies the pointers of slot `N` from the table to the layout pointers
-- then the administration would be automated.
+- then the switching administration would be automated.

 (end)